mozilla/moztrap/docs/userguide/environments.rst

 Inheritance
 -----------

-At the highest level, a product's environment profile describes the full set of environments that the product supports and should be tested in.
+At the highest level, a product version's environment profile describes the full set of environments that the product version supports and should be tested in.

-A test cycle or test case by default inherits the full environment profile of its product.
-This profile can be narrowed from the product's profile: for instance, if a particular test case only applies to the Windows version of the product, all non-Windows environments could be eliminated from that test case's environment profile.
-Similarly, a test cycle could be designated as Esperanto-only, and all non-Esperanto environments would be removed from its profile (ok, that's not very likely).
+A test run or test case by default inherits the full environment profile of its product version, but its profile can be narrowed from the product version's profile.
+For instance, if a particular test case only applies to the Windows port of the product, all non-Windows environments could be eliminated from that test case's environment profile.
+Similarly, a test run could be designated as Esperanto-only, and all non-Esperanto environments would be removed from its profile (ok, that's not very likely).

-The environment profile of a test case or test cycle is limited to a subset of the parent product's profile - it doesn't make sense to write a test case or run a test cycle for a product on environments the product itself does not support.
+The environment profile of a test case or test run is limited to a subset of the parent product version's profile - it doesn't make sense to write a test case or execute a test run for a product version on environments the product version itself does not support.

-Similarly, a test run inherits its initial environment profile from its parent test cycle; its profile can be narrowed but not expanded beyond the profile of its cycle.

 When a test case is included in a test run, the resulting "executable case" gets its own environment profile: the intersection of the environment profiles